chri-k/meteor-client/README.md

 Not all changes are ported, and some add-ons might break as a result of changes.

-If reporting any issues on discord and using version, direct the report specifically to @31a05b9c, as this is not an official version.
+If reporting any issues on discord while using this, direct the report specifically to @31a05b9c, as this is not an official version.

 ## Usage